dnlbowers/modern-buddhism/README.md

 #### *Logos:*
 * The logos illustrate the site's theme and offer something to appease the user's eye by filling the blank space without distracting from the title.

-    * One logo on mobile devices was to ensure the title stays as big as possible on a smaller screen, improving the user experience.
+    * One logo on mobile devices ensured the title stays as big as possible on a smaller screen, improving the user experience.

         ![Mobile header](docs/screenshots/mobile-header.jpg)

-    * Two logos on larger screens gave better symmetry to the header whilst filling the excess white space provided by broader screen sizes.
+    * Two logos on larger screens gave better symmetry to the header while filling the excess white space provided by broader screen sizes.

         ![Desktop header](docs/screenshots/desktop-header.jpg)

 #### *Navigation Bar:*
 * The navigation bar appears on all five pages (including the form feedback page).
-* It contains links to the about, teachings, community and contact page to allow easy navigation around the website.
+* It contains links to the about, teachings, community, and contact page to allow easy navigation around the website.
 * The below image shows the user's current page highlighted in blue with a white border.
-* This blue highlight with a white border is also mimicked on the hover over feature for the other navbar buttons.
+* Hover over feature, which turns the menu option the same as the active page when users hover their cursor over the navbar heading.
 ![Navigation bar](docs/screenshots/nav-bar.jpg)
 ***
 ### **Hero Images**